yeahsuredude/Venmito-Data_Engineering-Project/README.md

 ## DISCLAIMER:

-This project and its contents are the exclusive property of Xtillion and are intended solely for the evaluation of the individual to whom it was provided.
+This project and its contents are the exclusive property of Xtillion, LLC and are intended solely for the evaluation of the individual to whom it was provided.
 Any distribution, reproduction, or unauthorized use is strictly prohibited.
 By accessing and using this project, you agree to abide by these conditions.
 Failure to comply with these terms may result in legal action.

 Please note that this project is provided "as is", without warranty of any kind, express or implied.
 Xtillion is not liable for any damages or claims that might arise from using or misusing this project.